-Prior to the escalation of violence, IHP had an existing long-term programme in Gaza, the West Bank and Lebanon.
-Since the start of the conflict, IHP has reached over 600,000 patients with 18 shipments.
+IHP has long-term programmes in Gaza, the West Bank and Lebanon for over a decade.
+Since the escalation of the conflict in October 2023, IHP has upscaled its response to reach over 600,000 patients with 18 shipments.

 In Gaza, Lebanon and the West Bank, humanitarian aid, including medical supplies and food, face significant barriers in reaching those in need.
 Delays and impediments at checkpoints severely hamper efforts to distribute aid to those who need it, and once goods do gain entry to Gaza, attacks on aid workers and facilities are a constant threat.
 The lack of essential medical supplies getting into Gaza and the West Bank drastically limits stock in the few health centres still operational, further hampering the ability to provide adequate healthcare to patients with desperate chronic conditions.

 People are trapped amid an ongoing conflict with no end in sight.
 Prolonged and repetitive exposure to traumatic events severely impacts the mental health of the population.
 UNICEF reports that nearly all of Gaza's 1.2 million children urgently need mental health support, and 70% of adults are battling depression according to the World Bank.
-Mental health services are severely limited and yet an overwhelming proportion of the population in need of psychosocial support due to the trauma and stress of living in a war zone.
+Mental health services are severely limited and yet an overwhelming proportion of the population in need of psychosocial support due to the trauma of conflict.

 – Ahmed El Najjar, Anera Medical Donations Officer, Gaza –